pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ## Running the code

-The code is run from the executable file `saa.exe` (on Windows) or `saa.out` (on Linux/Mac) in the `main` folder with the filename of the dataset as a required argument.
+The code is run from the executable file `saa.exe` (on Windows) or `saa.out` (on Linux/Mac) in the `src` folder with the filename of the dataset as a required argument.
 The data is assumed to be in the `./input/data` folder and should end with `.dat` extension.
 The data should be encoded as binary strings, e.g. `11001110010` which are read from right to left.
 The maximum number of variables is 128.

 ### Example: